foundriesio/docs/source/zephyr/branching.rst

   </manifest>

-Running ``repo sync`` after this happens fetches and synchronizes your local trees with the ``ltd-17.06`` branches in each of the Zephyr MicroPlatform projects named in the manifest.
+Running ``repo sync`` after this happens fetches and synchronizes your local trees with the ``ltd-17.06`` branches in each of the Zephyr microPlatform projects named in the manifest.
 (See `repo sync`_ for details.)

 .. warning::

-   When this happens, **upstream Git history is rewritten** for Zephyr MicroPlatform repositories which have an upstream, like Zephyr and mcuboot.
+   When this happens, **upstream Git history is rewritten** for Zephyr microPlatform repositories which have an upstream, like Zephyr and mcuboot.
 This happens because the next month's development branch is rebased onto a new baseline commit from upstream.